richardctrimble/ha_arris_router_status/README.md

-# Arris Router Status
+# Arris Router Status -- Broken for now

 A Home Assistant custom component for monitoring Arris router status via HACS.

 It seems to work wel enough but the router seems to lock up after a while and then will not respond to UI at all untill the router is rebooted..
 Sad but thats the way..
 I added a refresh interval to see if it might work if we do on poll so often.

-# Sadly due to the above this is not a useful add on
+## Sadly due to the above this is not a useful add on

 This component connects to your Arris router (ARRIS-based modem) and extracts comprehensive cable modem status, configuration, and service flow information using unauthenticated API endpoints.